-EcoVadis is a third-party sustainability assessment platform which is required of us by more than sixty Aptar recognizes that the social and environmental of our top customers as well as some of our suppliers assessment of our suppliers is a material aspect and investors.
-By responding to the EcoVadis of business according to our stakeholders. questionnaire annually Aptar's company-level Aptar started to assess our own suppliers using the performance is analyzed across four sustainability EcoVadis platform.
-The Global Sustainability Team themes: environment, labor practices and human and Global Purchasing Organization are working in rights, ethics and sustainable procurement.
-This is collaboration with EcoVadis to formally integrate then shared with customers, some of which track this social and environmental screening into our existing performance through their own supplier scorecards. purchasing program.
-This work allows for Aptar Aptar has responded to EcoVadis since 2014 at a to better understand risk and performance in our global level and has earned a Gold ranking each year supply chain and creates a pathway towards more since 2016.
-Each year after receiving our score, Aptar sustainable procurement decisions.
-Overall, the goal teams look to define gaps and areas of improvement. of this program is to increase transparency, identify We will work to continuously improve in the relevant areas for collaboration and improve the performance areas and maintain our focus on managing diversity of our suppliers.
+EcoVadis is a third-party sustainability assessment platform which is required of us by more than sixty of our top customers as well as some of our suppliers and investors.
+By responding to the EcoVadis questionnaire annually Aptar's company-level performance is analyzed across four sustainability themes: environment, labor practices and human rights, ethics and sustainable procurement.
+This is then shared with customers, some of which track this performance through their own supplier scorecards.

-and inclusion, reducing emissions, strong corporate governance and collaborating with our suppliers and customers throughout the value chain.
+Aptar has responded to EcoVadis since 2014 at a global level and has earned a Gold ranking each year since 2016.
+Each year after receiving our score, Aptar teams look to define gaps and areas of improvement.
+We will work to continuously improve in the relevant areas and maintain our focus on managing diversity and inclusion, reducing emissions, strong corporate governance and collaborating with our suppliers and customers throughout the value chain.
 We are looking forward to continuing our progress and hope to achieve a Platinum level score in future years.